smart-chain-fr/secure-starknet/README.md

 # Starknet - anchor

+Anchoring smart contracts that supports a SHA-256 message (double felt).

 This repository implements an "anchoring" feature via a smart contract on Starknet.
 This repository provides smart contracts, tests and scripts for deploying a factory of anchoring contracts.